Pedr0Leite/translatorJS_cli_app/README.md

 <br>URL=<URL of the Microsoft API>

 ## This is a simple CLI app to make my life easier since I translate many variable names or sentences

+##Don't forget to run the command 'npm i' to install all dependencies to run the app

 ##Example of usage:
   <br>